-Each non-employee director also receives equity-based compensation under our shareholder-approved stock incentive plan consisting of annual grants of restricted stock.
-Each year on the day of the annual meeting of shareholders, each non-employee director is awarded shares of restricted stock.
-The restricted stock vests the day prior to the following year's annual meeting of shareholders, with potential accelerated vesting in the event that the non-employee director dies or becomes permanently disabled, or in the event there is a qualifying change of control of the Company.
+Each non-employee director also receives equity-based compensation valued at \$100,000 under our shareholderapproved stock incentive plan consisting of annual grants of restricted stock.
+Each year on the day of the annual meeting of shareholders, each non-employee director is awarded shares of restricted stock, with the number of shares granted determined by dividing \$100,000 by the closing price of our common stock on the previous trading day.
+The restricted stock vests the day prior to the following year's annual meeting of shareholders, with potential accelerated vesting in the event that the non-employee director dies, becomes permanently disabled, is subject to mandatory retirement, or in the event there is a qualifying change of control of the Company.
 Unless otherwise determined by the board, the restricted stock is forfeited if prior to vesting, the director ceases to be a director for any other reason.
 In addition, new directors joining our board other than at an annual meeting receive a pro rata award of restricted stock.

-2021 Director Compensation
+2022 Director Compensation

-The table below summarizes the total compensation paid to or earned by our non-employee directors during 2021.
+The table below summarizes the total compensation paid to, earned by or awarded to our non-employee directors during 2022.
 The amount included in the "Stock Awards" column reflects the aggregate grant date fair value of the restricted stock, and does not necessarily reflect the income that will ultimately be realized by the director for these stock awards.
-Mr. Cutillo did not receive any compensation for his service on our board of directors.
-The compensation paid to Mr. Cutillo during 2021 is reflected in the "2021 Summary Compensation" table on page 31.
+Mr. Cutillo does not receive any compensation for his service on our board of directors.
+The compensation paid to Mr. Cutillo during 2022 is reflected in the "2022 Summary Compensation" table on page 32.

 Name of Director Fees Earned or Paid in Cash Stock Awards (1) Total

-Roger A. Cregg \$108,750 \$100,009 \$ 208,759
+Roger A. Cregg \$ 115,000 \$ 100,023 \$ 215,023

-Julie A. Dill (2) 22,500 66,664 89,164
+Julie A. Dill 90,000 100,023 190,023

-Raymond F. Messer (3) 94,167 100,009 194,176
+Raymond F. Messer (2) 37,500 - 37,500

-Dana C. O'Brien 97,500 100,009 197,509
+Dana C. O'Brien 105,000 100,023 205,023

-Charles R. Patton 86,250 100,009 186,259
+Charles R. Patton 105,000 100,023 205,023

-Thomas M. White 181,250 100,009 281,259
+Thomas M. White 190,000 100,023 290,023

-Dwayne A. Wilson 83,750 100,009 183,759
+Dwayne A. Wilson 90,000 100,023 190,023

-Marian M. Davenport (4) 32,500 32,500
+(1) Amounts reflect the aggregate grant date fair value of the restricted stock, which is valued on the date of grant at the closing sale price per share of our common stock in accordance with Financial Accounting Standards Board Accounting Standards Codification (ASC) Topic 718 ("ASC 718"), disregarding the effect of forfeitures.
+On May 4, 2022, each non-employee director was granted 4,269 shares of restricted stock, with a grant date fair value of \$23.43 per share.
+As of December 31, 2022, these were the only shares of restricted stock held by our non-employee directors.

-- Amounts reflect the aggregate grant date fair value of the restricted stock, which is valued on the date of grant at the closing sale price per share of our common stock in accordance with Financial Accounting Standards Board Accounting Standards Codification (ASC) Topic 718 ("ASC 718"), disregarding the effect of forfeitures.
-On May 5, 2021, each nonemployee director was granted 4,307 shares of restricted stock, with a grant date fair value of \$23.22 per share, with the exception of Julie A. Dill who was granted 2,906 shares of restricted stock on September 1, 2021, with a grant date fair value of \$22.94.
-As of December 31, 2021, these were the only shares of restricted stock held by our nonemployee directors. - Ms. Dill was elected to our board effective September 1, 2021.
-(2) - (3)As noted above, Mr. Messer will retire as a director in conjunction with the annual meeting. - Ms. Davenport did not stand for re-election at the 2021 annual meeting.
+(2) Mr. Messer retired as a director in conjunction with the 2022 annual meeting.